Wednesday, April 1, 2026

 Photo by Amy LV

-Michelle is hosting today's Poetry Friday roundup over at MoreArt4All with an inspiring offering of poetry and visual art.
-Each Friday, all are invited to share poems, poem books, poetry ideas, and friendship in this open and welcoming poetry community.
+Tanita is hosting today's Poetry Friday roundup over at Tanita S. Davis with wise words about how poems are songs and how songs can give us strength.
+Each Poetry Friday, all are invited to share poems, poem books, poetry ideas, and friendship in this open and welcoming poetry community.

 xo,